linagora/Twake/CONTRIBUTING.md

 # Contributing to Twake

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

-#### Run Twake in dev mode and get dthe documentation
+#### Run Twake in dev mode and get the documentation

-Everythinng you need is on the Twake documentation for internal developers:
+Everything you need is on the Twake documentation for internal developers:

 > https://doc.twake.app/internal-documentation/get_started

 #### How to contribute